dannsam/xenko-docs/manual/game-studio/prefabs/index.md

 <span class="label label-doc-audience">Programmer</span>
 <span class="label label-doc-audience">Designer</span>

-Oftentimes, there are game objects that you want to re-use multiple times, e.g. props and elements of the scenery.
+Oftentimes, there are objects that you want to re-use multiple times, e.g. props and elements of the scenery.
 Certainly, you can copy-and-paste such objects.
 Yet, if you need to modify them later on, you will have a hard time editing each duplicate individually.